-Every week I have coffee, lunch, or even dinner with a few entrepreneurs.
-I get to hear about their so called revolutionary business idea, how great their team is, and how much more money they need to take their business to the next level.
+I have coffee, lunch, and dinner with a few entrepreneurs on a weekly basis.
+When we get together, I hear about their so-called revolutionary business ideas, how great their teams are, and how much more money they need to take their businesses to the next level.

-After doing this for a few years, you tend to get tired of hearing all the bullshit that comes from most entrepreneurs.
+After doing this for a few years, I became tired of hearing the BS that comes from most entrepreneurs.

-So for all of you entrepreneurs out there, here are the 7 harsh realities that you need to know if you want to be successful.
+So, for all of you entrepreneurs reading this blog post, here are the 7 harsh realities you need to know if you want to succeed.

-Harsh Reality #1: Starting a business is like a roller coaster
+Harsh Reality #1: Starting a business is like riding a roller coaster

 You probably have a vision of what your life will be like if you start a business.
-Well, you can take your vision and throw it away because it isn’t accurate.
+Well, you can take your vision and throw it out the window because your vision isn’t accurate.

-There isn’t a ton of glamor in creating a company; instead it’s like a roller coaster.
-And it’s not like one of those kid roller coasters at Disney Land, it is more like one of those crazy ones at Six Flags.
+There isn’t much glamour in creating a company.
+It’s actually like being on a roller coaster.
+And it’s not like one of those kiddy roller coasters at Disneyland.
+It is more like one of those crazy ones at Six Flags.

-And to make things even worse, sometimes things will look really good, but just around the corner will be something that will make you shit in your pants.
-Sadly, you probably won’t know what to do other than to cry.
+To make things worse, sometimes things will look really good, but just around the corner there will be something that will make you crap yourself.
+Sadly, at times like these, you probably won’t know what to do other than cry.

-Harsh Reality #2: Owning a business isn’t easier than working at a 9 to 5 job.
+Harsh Reality #2: Owning a business isn’t easier than having a 9 to 5 job.

-If you start a business you get to be your own boss and set your own hours, right?
-Although that is what most entrepreneurs believe, it is very inaccurate.
+Starting a business means being your own boss and setting your own hours, right?
+Although that is what most entrepreneurs believe, it is inaccurate.

-Instead of having just one boss, you now have hundreds of bosses.
-Just think about all of your customers because essentially each one of them is your boss.
+Instead of having one boss, you now have hundreds of bosses.
+Just think about all of your customers because, essentially, each one of them is your boss.

-If you still aren’t a believer remember you have your own business because you are here to make money.
+If you still aren’t a believer, remember that you have your own business because you are here to make money.
 And if you don’t do what each of your bosses (customers) want, your business will go bankrupt.

-In addition to that, when you work at a 9 to 5 job all you have to do is work from 9 to 5.
-When you have your own business you usually end up working 10 to 14 hour days and in many cases 7 days a week.
+In addition, when you work a 9 to 5 job, all you have to do is work from 9 to 5.
+When you have your own business, you usually end up working 10 to 14 hour days and, in many cases, 7 days a week.

 Even after you start making money, things don’t always change.
-Although I am not rich, I have done well enough that I don’t have to worry about money.
-None-the-less, I am still working 60 to 80 hours a week.
+I am not rich.
+I have done well enough that I don’t have to worry about money.
+However, I still work 60 to 80 hours a week.

-Sadly, money didn’t change how little I work.
+Sadly, money didn’t change how much I work.

 Harsh Reality #3: Consumers have to believe you are solving a problem

-It doesn’t matter if you think you are solving a problem, all that matters it that your target customer thinks you are solving a problem.
+It doesn’t matter if you think you are solving a problem.
+What matters it that your customers think you are solving a problem.

-As a business owner you get so wrapped up in your company that you fail to see what’s right in front of you.
+As a business owner, you can get so wrapped up in your company that you won’t be able to see what’s right in front of you.

-For example, I met up with a great entrepreneur a few weeks ago that started up a real estate company.
-I love the entrepreneur to death and I think he will do well in the long run, but he talked to me about how his company was different than all of the other real estate sites out there.
+For example, a few weeks ago I met up with a great entrepreneur who recently started a real estate company.
+I love this entrepreneur, and I think he will do well in the long run.
+He told to me about how his company was different from all the other real estate companies online.

 Harsh Reality #4: You have to make money

-If you think you can create a company like YouTube, not worry about making money, and then sell it for over a billion dollars… well think again.
-Companies like that aren’t just a needle in a hay stack, they are a needle in a billion hay stacks.
+If you think you can create a company like YouTube, not worry about making money, and then sell it for over a billion dollars, think again.
+Companies like You Tube aren’t just a needle in a hay stack.
+They are a needle in a BILLION hay stacks.

-Before you put in a lot of time and effort into a business idea, ask yourself how are you going to make money.
+Before you put time and effort into a business idea, ask yourself how it will make you money.
 If you don’t have a solid answer, don’t get into that business.

-And if you are already into that non-revenue generating business, get out ASAP.
+And if you’re already into a non-revenue generating business, get out ASAP.

 Harsh Reality #5: You have to give a lot to get a little

-The world has changed and it is no longer easy to build a successful business.
-Unlike the old days, you can’t just pop up a website, point some ads at it, and build a big company.
+The world has changed, and it is no longer easy to build a successful business.
+Unlike in the old days, you can’t just pop up a website, point some ads at it, and build a big company.

-In today’s world you have to give a lot.
-Whether it is free information or samples of your product, you have to do something to build trust from your customers.
+In today’s world, you have to give a lot.
+Whether it is free information or samples of your product, you have to do something to build trust with your customers.
 If they don’t trust you, they won’t spend money with you.

-For example, one of the main reasons Zappos did well is that they gave a lot.
-Just take a look at their return policy; you can return your shoes within a year for no reason at all.
-Plus, they even pay for you to ship back the shoes that you supposedly didn’t wear (but we all know you did).
+For example, one of the main reasons Zappos does well is that it gives a lot.
+Just take a look at its return policy: you can return your shoes within a year with no need for an explanation.
+Plus, the compnay even pays the shipping costs for the shoes you supposedly didn’t wear (but we all know you did).